Purchasely/gitbook_v4/advanced-features/anonymous-user.md

 ### 4. Getting user entitlements & anonymous\_id in the app

 Entitlements are managed by the developer backend and directly attached to the `anonymous_user_id`.
-The app can retrieve the `anonymous_user_id` from the SDK vy  using the following method :
+The app can retrieve the `anonymous_user_id` from the SDK using the following method :

 {% tabs %}
 {% tab title="Swift" %}